Skip to main content

 The legal theory underpinning this is that genetic information is predictive, not diagnostic of a current health status.
 Using it to set premiums would be akin to penalizing an individual for a risk that may never materialize.
 This principle is central to the law’s architecture.
 It establishes that while insurers can base premiums on the manifested health status of a group, they cannot use probabilistic, predictive data about future health to do so.

 This creates a fascinating legal and ethical dynamic.
-For example, a can increase its premium based on the aggregate cost of treating members who have developed Type 2 diabetes.
+For example, a group health plan can increase its premium based on the aggregate cost of treating members who have developed Type 2 diabetes.
 It cannot, however, increase the premium based on the discovery that a significant portion of the group carries a genetic marker associated with a higher risk of developing the disease.

 The law draws a bright line between the present and the potential future, between the manifest and the latent.
 This distinction is critical for fostering an environment where an individual can undergo genetic testing as part of a personalized wellness protocol ∞ perhaps to optimize their diet or exercise regimen based on their unique metabolic predispositions ∞ without that very act creating a financial liability in their insurance coverage.